cran/covid19.analytics/README.md

 ### Genomics Data <a name="genomicsdata"></a>
+Similarly to the rapid developments and updates in the reported cases of the disease, the genetic sequencing of the virus is moving almost at equal pace.
 That's why the covid19.analytics package provides access to a good number of the genomics data currently available.

-The `covid19.genomic.data()` function allows users to obtain the CoViD19's genomics data from NCBI's databases [3].
+The `covid19.genomic.data()` function allows users to obtain the CoViD19's genomics data from NCBI's databases [[5](#NCBIgenome)].
 The type of genomics data accessible from the package is described in the following table.